-3 The examples in this document are provided for illustrative purposes only.
-Pursuant to Rule 1002, if the filing deadline falls on a Saturday, Sunday, or federal legal holiday, the deadline for filing would be the next day that is not a Saturday, Sunday, or federal legal holiday.
+The examples in this document are provided for illustrative purposes only.
+Pursuant to Rule 1002, Time Computation, if the filing deadline falls on a Saturday, Sunday, or federal legal holiday, the deadline for filing would be the next day that is not a Saturday, Sunday, or federal legal holiday.
+Rule 1002 governs the computation of periods of time prescribed in or allowed by the Board's rules.